whisperity/SharpGMad/README.md

     load <filename>          Loads <filename> addon into the memory new <filename>           Creates a new, empty addon named <filename>
-    list                     Lists the files in the memory remove <filename>        Removes <filename> from the archive push                     Writes the addon to the disk close                    Writes the addon and closes it abort                    Unloads the addon from memory, dropping all changes path                     Prints the full path of the current addon help                     Show the list of available commands exit                     Exits
+    add <filename>           Adds <filename> to the archive addfolder <folder>       Adds all files from <folder> to the archive list                     Lists the files in the memory remove <filename>        Removes <filename> from the archive push                     Writes the addon to the disk close                    Writes the addon and closes it abort                    Unloads the addon from memory, dropping all changes path                     Prints the full path of the current addon pwd                      Prints SharpGMad's current working directory
+    cd <folder>              Changes the current working directory to <folder>
+    help                     Show the list of available commands exit                     Exits